See the original post on Beyond Bylines.

 4. Write something different

-Feeling burned out with writing about COVID-19, politics, or Facebook?
+Feeling burned out with writing about COVID-19, politics, or Twitter drama?
 Give yourself a break and try writing a story for a different beat.
-If that’s not an option, get creative and use writing prompts to get practice with writing short stories, poetry, or even a nonfiction novel.
+If that’s not an option, get creative and use writing prompts to practice writing short stories, poetry, or even a nonfiction novel.
 It could be a nice way to flex those creative writing muscles, which maybe haven’t seen the light of day in a while.

 5. Refresh your workspace